python/cpython/Doc/howto/logging-cookbook.rst

 -------------------------

 There might be situations when it is desirable to have logging messages rendered in an audible rather than a visible format.
-This is easy to do if you have text- to-speech (TTS) functionality available in your system, even if it doesn't have a Python binding.
+This is easy to do if you have text-to-speech (TTS) functionality available in your system, even if it doesn't have a Python binding.
 Most TTS systems have a command line program you can run, and this can be invoked from a handler using :mod:`subprocess`.
 It's assumed here that TTS command line programs won't expect to interact with users or take a